yangr0/BlackKit/README.md

 To improve this tool, you must make a pull request so it can get better

+If you aren't sure how to make one go [here](https://www.youtube.com/watch?v=rgbCcBNZcdQ)

 Join the official discord server to have disccusions!

 https://discord.gg/8pKQMUA